mucsci-students/2021fa-420-DepressureSoft/USER_GUIDE.md

   - Creates a field named "fieldName" in the class named "className" with the return type "returnType".
 - `add parameter className methodName parameterName returnType`
   - Creates a parameter named "parameterName" in the method "methodName" (within the class named "className") with the return type "returnType".
-- `add relationship sourceClass destinationClass relationshipType`
+- `add relationship relationshipType sourceClass destinationClass`
   - Creates a relationship between the class "sourceClass" and the class "destinationClass" with the type "relationshipType".
   - There are four options for relationship types: aggregation, composition, inheritance, and realization.